freyjapaws/hackerstuff/README.md

 # SwissMiss

-For a little project... blocks GeoFS
+For a little project... blocks GeoFS, Discord, and the GeoFS wiki, and insults the founder of GeoFS' SwissAF.